Gabriel Gervino

-Gabriel Alejandro Gervino (born 25 October 1964) is a former Argentine football player.

-He played 3 seasons and 70 games in the Primeira Liga for União de Leiria.
+Gabriel Alejandro Gervino (born 25 October 1964) is an Argentine former professional footballer who played as a midfielder.
+He played three seasons and 70 games in the Primeira Liga for União de Leiria.

-Club career
+Career

-He made his Primeira Liga debut for União de Leiria on 21 August 1994 as a starter in a 1–2 loss to União da Madeira.
+Gervino made his Primeira Liga debut for União de Leiria on 21 August 1994 as a starter in a 2–1 loss to União da Madeira.